grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 -frontend.background.write-back-concurrency=45
 ```

-After running the command the contents of `mimir.yaml` and `mimr.flags` should be as follows:
+After you run the command, the contents of `mimir.yaml` and `mimr.flags` should look like:

 `mimir.yaml`: